Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Frame-Settings.md

 ## Debugging Frame Settings

-Frame Settings can be changed on the fly without altering the actual camera data by using the Render Pipeline Debug in the editor and the player.
-See the [corresponding page](Render-Pipeline-Debug-Camera.html).
+You can use the [Render Pipeline Debug Window](Render-Pipeline-Debug-Window.html) to temporarily change Frame Settings without altering the actual Camera data.